kevintpeng/Learn-Something-Every-Day/Graphics/Vulkan.md

 - GLFW is an open source library for creating windows, contexts and surfaces (for OpenGL and Vulkan)

 ### 1. Instance and Physical Devices
+- specify what physical device/GPU
+- query for VRAM and other properties

 ### 2. Logical Device
+- logical device is where declare what physical device features you'll be using
+- declare which queue families will be used
+  - a `VkQueue` takes a sequence of commands to execute possibly asynchronously with other VkQueues
+  - queue families are subsets of commands which allow certain kinds of optimization

 ### 3. Window Surface and swap chain
+- necessary for on-screen rendering
+- abstraction between vulkan and the native windowing system
+- swap chain allows for incremental rendering, so that only completely rendered images are ever shown
+  - the frame is eventually shown depending on present mode (such as double buffering vsync)
+  - synchronizes the presentation of images to the refresh rate of the screen

 ### 4. Frame buffers